Chrissie21/Doom-style-game/README.md

 - Smooth raycasting engine with textured walls
 - First-person movement and camera control
 - Shooting mechanics with weapon animation
-- Enemy AI with basic pathfinding or behavior
+- Enemy AI with basic pathfinding and behavior
 - Collision detection
-- Health and ammo system
+- Health and Damage
-- HUD with health bar and minimap
 - Sound effects and background music

 ## 📦 Requirements